elgu-ucsd/hawaii-restaurant-analysis/README.md

 ## Baseline Model
 The baseline model uses a linear regression model that predicts a restaurant's average rating using `price`, `num_of_reviews`, and `has_hawaiian_word`.

 The model achieved an **RMSE** of approximately **0.456**, meaning that its predicted ratings are typically about 0.456 points away from the actual ratings.
 Since the performance was measured based on a test set, it reflects how well the model generalizes to unseen data.
-This model is reasonably effective but still limited because it uses only three relatively simple features and assumes a linear relationship with average rating.
+This model provides a useful baseline but is limited because it uses only three relatively simple features and assumes a linear relationship with average rating.

 ## Final Model
-The final model builds on the baseline with the following features:
+In addition to the baseline features, the final model adds `has_cuisine_word`, `is_fast_food`, `is_fine_dining`, `price_fast_food`, `price_fine_dining`, and `category_count`.
+The following describes all features used:

 `price`
 This feature represents a restaurant's price level, **ordinally encoded** from `$`-`$$$$` to 1-4.
 As shown in the bivariate box plot, higher price levels generally correspond with higher average ratings.
 Intuitively, price can reflect differences in restaurant positioning, service quality, and customer expectations, all of which may relate to how customers evaluate the restaurant.